Issues and History

 Requesting Governor DeSantis' Support for Enhanced State Investment

-• Funding Proposal: CWC recommends doubling the millage rates of Florida's Water Management Districts for FY2024/2025.
+Funding Proposal: In recent years the millage has been rolled back while water quality has declined.
+CWC recommends maintaining or increasing the millage rates of Florida's Water Management Districts for FY2024/2025.
 This increase in property taxes is a practical approach to generate essential funds for water quality improvements.

 Learn more on this page of the website.